Torchun/k8s-the-hard-way-virtualbox/docs/03-compute-resources.md

 The compute instances in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) 16.04, which has good support for the [cri-containerd container runtime](https://github.com/kubernetes-incubator/cri-containerd).
 Each compute instance will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.

+## What's happening here

+Take a look at config files:
+* Vagrantfile
+* heartbeat.sh

+Kubernetes Virtual IP address configured via `/etc/ha.d/haresources` which is created with `heartbeat.sh`

 ### Start the VMs with Vagrant

+`cd` to directory with `Vagrantfile`

 ```
 vagrant up